 The 2017/18 clubs and their sponsors name and headquarters, together with their sponsorship figure for the season are:

 Whilst these clubs account for 45 percent of the league, the reality is that the number of gambling firms involved in sponsoring Premier League club's shirts has dropped since the end of the 2016-17 season, which was the peak for betting on the front of shirts, being seen on 10 teams.
 In England’s second and third tiers, 16 other clubs have also agreed shirt sponsorship with betting companies.

 The companies that sponsor these teams do not appear to have been put off by the UK Gambling Act, 2014 which requires companies that sponsor teams in the UK to obtain a licence and pay a 15 percent tax on profits from UK customers.
-Currently only Bet365 and Betway have a significant presence in the UK.
+Currently only Bet365 and Betway have a significant presence in the UK but lately many operators try to get a share of the market by offering amazing promotions for casino gamblers.
 ManBetX (Crystal Palace) and OPE Sports (Huddersfield) are sponsoring in the Premier League for the first time this season and like the other lesser known companies of LeTou, M88, Dafabet and SportPesa, the UK market is not particularly important to them, since they are just using the global appeal of the Premier League to entice new customers from Asia and elsewhere.

 Discussions have already begun about banning gambling adverts on television.
 The CEO of William Hill has said he is sympathetic to a review around the level of advertising and already in Australia, gambling adverts are banned before 20:30hrs and are not allowed from five minutes before play starts until five minutes after it ends.